McAlester Army Ammunition Plant: History

 Due to the increased strain of the American military during World War II, the Department of Defense moved to build more munitions facilities within the nation.
-MCAAP was established May 20, 1943 as the McAlester Naval Depot.
+MCAAP was established on May 20, 1943 as the McAlester Naval Depot.
 It became part of the Army's Single Manager for Conventional Ammunition in 1977.
 After the 1995 Base Realignment and Closure Commission, it acquired Red River Munitions Center in 1999.
 As a result of the 2005 Base Realignment and Closure Commission, MCAAP will be acquiring additional workload.
 From Kansas Army Ammunition Plant, it will acquire the Sensor Fuzed Weapon and missile warhead production.
 From Red River Munitions Center, Lone Star Army Ammunition Plant, and Sierra Army Depot, it will acquire demilitarization, storage, and maintenance functions.

 Contracts

 On August 26, 2020, Toyal America Inc. of Lockport, Illinois, was awarded roughly $12.7 million to provide MCAAP with aluminum powder.

 Facilities

 MCAAP is housed on 44964 acre with 2,891 buildings, 2,426 igloos and storage capacity of 8840559 sqft.
 MCAAP provides many different services for those members of the Armed Forces stationed on the base.
 A child care facility is on location.
 A clinic is also located on the base, providing minor outpatient services for the civilian workers and the service members living there.

 An article in the February 24, 2011 issue of the Army Times announced that a ceremony was to be held to mark the opening of a new $17-million dollar, 54000 sqft armed forces reserve center for reserve component units, replacing old reserve centers and national guard armories in various locations that have been or are being converted to community centers or municipal buildings.
-According to the article, "The McAlester facility has offices, classrooms, workout facilities, kitchens, and a 25,000-square-foot motor pool."